 It is helpful if you have all relevant paperwork handy and remember we will need to know the history of activity with the utility including previous phone calls, shut offs, unpaid bills, etc. We cannot assist you if you have not already attempted to resolve your dispute with the utility.

 Again, thank you for your submission.
 We look forward to being able to assist you.

-UCAN Meets with San Diego City Council Members on Low-Income Water Project
+UCAN working with San Diego City Council and Public Utilities Department to Help Low-Income Water Users

-Check out UCAN's email newsletter.
-Make sure you're on our mailing list
+Check out UCAN's email newsletter and make sure you're on our mailing list!

-Read Executive Director Don Kelly's letter to UCAN members.
+Read Executive Director Don Kelly's 2015 Anual Update and Membership Appeal.

 UCAN has represented the interests of San Diego County utility customers since 1983.
 UCAN focuses its efforts on the rates and services of San Diego Gas and Electric Company, telecommunications utilities and the City of San Diego Water Department.